bquast/wiod/README.md

 help("inter95")
 ```

-In addition to the help files we provide long form examples in the [vignette](http://cran.r-project.org/web/packages/wiod/vignettes/wiod.html).
+In addition to the help files we provide long-form examples in the [vignette](http://cran.r-project.org/web/packages/wiod/vignettes/wiod.html).

 ```r
 vignette("wiod")